It’s back. The dreaded family vacation.

 Don’t worry about bringing clothes for every possible weather scenario.
 Instead, bring outfits that can adapt to changes in temperature.
 For example, shorts are great in warm weather, but if it turns cold, add tights underneath and dress them in a sweater or jacket on top.
 And remember that kids grow fast, so chances are they won’t fit into their shorts by the end of summer anyway.

 The same goes for shoes.
 Bring a pair of sneakers and some sandals; that’s all you need

 Don’t forget your gadgets!
 A portable battery pack will keep your phone charged all day long — even if you spend most of it taking photos and videos!

 Plan food shopping in advance if you’re self-catering.

 Plan food shopping in advance if you’re self-catering.
 There might be a supermarket or farm shop nearby, but we suggest visiting Norwich Marketplace.
-It’s truly a family experience that is full of activities and food for all.
+It’s truly a family experience full of activities and food for all.